robertvandervoort/AppDynamics-Data-Extractor/README.md

 * If you do not select an application ID, the extractor will pull data for ALL applications on the controoler.
 This can take some time.
 * By default, the tool captures the last hour of data for availability (if selected) and transaction snapshots (if selected).
 This can be adjusted in the UI.
 * Enable debugging if you want to watch the tool work or if you run into issues.
 Debug output will be sent to the UI in Streamlit in a more digestible fashion, and in a more verbose fashion in the console window you launched it from.
 When contacting me / filing an issue, please have the debug output available.

+### License Processing (BETA)

+**Important:** License calculation functionality is currently in BETA status and is **disabled by default**.
+This feature can be enabled through the "Enable license processing?" checkbox in the user interface, but please be aware that:

+* This is experimental functionality with known issues
+* License calculations may not be accurate in all scenarios
+* Performance may be impacted when enabled
+* Results should be validated against your actual AppDynamics license usage
+* The feature may be modified or removed in future versions based on user feedback

+If you encounter issues with license processing, please disable this feature and report any problems through the project's issue tracker.